binbashroot/workgroups_azure/terraform/README.md

-The following files/directories are ignored from git commits
+All files/directories are ignored from git commits

-*.tf
-.terraform
-.terraform.lock.hcl